War-Keeper/BollywoodActorsCorrelation/README.md

 ---

-How to Get Updated Actor/Actress Data from:
+# How to Get Updated Actor/Actress Data:

 0. Go to RapidAPI and create your own Key: https://rapidapi.com/apidojo/api/imdb8